Best controller settings for Apex Legends Season 18

 • Jetpack Control: Hold

 There are a lot of Gameplay settings in Apex Legends, but these are the most relevant for optimizing performance on a controller.
-First off, we think it’s beneficial for Button Hints to be On, as new players may want to be reminded of how to perform certain actions.
+First off, we think it’s beneficial for Button Hints to be On, as you may want to be reminded of how to perform certain actions if you’re a new player.

-Having said that, more experienced players may want to switch this setting and Crosshair Damage Feedback Off to reduce HUD clutter.
-For Weapon Auto-Cycle on Empty, we feel having this setting On means players don’t have to worry about swapping weapons manually when they run out of ammo mid-fight.
+If you’re more experienced, you may want to switch this setting and Crosshair Damage Feedback Off to reduce HUD clutter.
+For Weapon Auto-Cycle on Empty, we feel having this setting On means you don’t have to worry about swapping weapons manually.
 This will automatically switch your weapon so you can focus on getting the kill.

-Some players like Auto Sprint, especially if their analog sticks are stiff.
-However, we feel this setting is better switched Off, as it is much easier to walk slowly and make more discreet plays.
+You may like Auto Sprint, especially if your analog sticks are stiff.
+However, we feel this setting is better switched Off, as it’s easier to walk slowly and make more discreet plays.

 For Valkyrie mains, having your Jetpack Control on Hold makes it much easier to make quick escapes and movements with your Jetpack than Toggle.